onfido/onfido-sdk-ui/README.md

 })
 ```

 This will fetch the core authentication technology from the SDK into your application.
-Using web workers for authentication enables the best performance achievable, without constraining the user usability.
+Using web workers for authentication enables the best performance achievable, without compromising on usability.

 The CSS style will be included inline with the JS code when the library is imported.